 WHAT IS YOUR FAVORITE TYPE OF CLIENT?

-WHAT IS THE BEST PART ABOUT DOING BUSINESS IN KNOXVILLE?
+WHAT DO YOU FIND BEST ABOUT DOING BUSINESS IN KNOXVILLE?

 WHAT IS YOUR FAVORITE PAST TIME?